Versace family may consider sale option for growth

 But concerns over control of the company, owned by chief designer Donatella Versace, her 26 year-old daughter Allegra and Donatella's brother Santo, have delayed progress, investment sources close to the matter said.

-Ferraris said a stock market listing, mirroring those of larger peers Prada (1913.HK) and Salvatore Ferragamo (SFER.MI), could be a way to fund more aggressive store openings.
+Ferraris said a stock market listing, mirroring those of larger peers Prada and Salvatore Ferragamo, could be a way to fund more aggressive store openings.

 "We are aware that it could be a road but not immediately," said Ferraris, who joined Versace in 2009 to revive the then loss-making company.